'Aditya Pancholi Spiked My Drink & Raped Me In His Car When I Was 17', Reveals Top Bollywood Actress

 Actress Reveals How She Met Aditya Pancholi

 According to a Mid-day report, the actress stated, "In 2004, I came to Mumbai with the dream of becoming a big actor someday.
 That year, I met Aditya Pancholi, who was then 38 years old, almost 22 years older than me.
-I used to stay at a hostel with group of girls while he was married and had two children; his daughter was my age then."
+I used to stay at a hostel with a group of girls while he was married and had two children; his daughter was my age then."

 'He Spiked My Drink & Started Getting Forcefully Physical With Me'